 Mid-60’s.
 Hendersonville NC.
 A small youth group from Binkley Church spent a few weeks at a migrant workers camp helping out at the day care center and small store.

-While sorting donated clothes one day for the small shop, I found a denim railroad jacket and bought it for about $2.
+While sorting donated clothes one day to hang in the store, I found a denim railroad jacket and bought it for about $2.
 It was well-worn, raggedy in places, and I loved every stitch of it.

 Back home in Chapel Hill, my mother was horrified by the jacket and my insistence on wearing it everywhere.
 I ended up sleeping in it for months knowing that if Mom had a chance at getting the coat, that it would end up in the trash.